-◆ METANOR RESOURCES INC.
+◆ BONTERRA RESOURCES INC.

-The Company has a Gold Stream to purchase 20% of the gold produced from Metanor Resources Inc.'s ("Metanor") Bachelor Lake gold mine located in Quebec, Canada (the "Bachelor Lake Mine"), for a per ounce cash payment equal to the lesser of \$500 and the then prevailing market price of gold.
-Once a cumulative 12,000 ounces of gold have been purchased by the Company, during the period between October 1, 2017 and October 1, 2019 (the "Threshold"), the Gold Stream will convert into a 3.9% NSR.
-When combined with Sandstorm's existing royalties, the Company will then hold a total 4.9% NSR on the Bachelor Lake Mine and a 3.9%-4.9% NSR on Metanor's Barry gold project.
+The Company has a Gold Stream to purchase 20% of the gold produced from Bonterra Resources Inc.'s ("Bonterra") Bachelor Lake gold mine located in Quebec, Canada (the "Bachelor Lake Mine"), for a per ounce cash payment equal to the lesser of \$500 and the then prevailing market price of gold.
+Once a cumulative 12,000 ounces of gold have been purchased by the Company, during the period between October 1, 2017 and October 1, 2019, the Gold Stream will convert into a 3.9% NSR.
+When combined with Sandstorm's existing royalties, the Company will then hold a total 4.9% NSR on the Bachelor Lake Mine, a 3.9%-4.9% NSR on Bonterra's Barry gold project and a 1% NSR on Bonterra's Gladiator gold deposit.
+In September 2018, Bonterra acquired Metanor Resources Inc. ("Metanor") creating a new advanced Canadian gold exploration and development company focused on the Urban Barry Quebec Gold Camp.

-Metanor has the option to reduce the respective NSRs on the Bachelor Lake Mine or the Barry gold project by making a \$2.0 million payment to Sandstorm in each case (the "Purchase Option").
+Bonterra has the option to reduce the respective NSRs on the Bachelor Lake Mine or the Barry gold project by making a \$2.0 million payment to Sandstorm in each case (the "Purchase Option").
 Upon exercising either of the Purchase Options, the respective NSR will decrease by 2.1%.

 The Bachelor Lake Mine is an underground mining operation with an operating mill and surface infrastructure, which began production in early 2013.
+Bonterra announced that it intends on advancing exploration and development work at the recently discovered Moroy deposit with the goal of a completing a mineral resource estimate in 2019.

-The Barry gold project is an advanced exploration-stage asset located in the emerging Urban-Barry camp.
-Metanor is currently conducting exploration drilling at the Barry gold project and has plans to complete an underground bulk sample by the end of 2018 as it continues the permitting process.
-Metanor recently announced its intention to combine with Bonterra Resources Inc. to create a new advanced Canadian gold exploration and development company focused on the Urban Barry Quebec Gold Camp.
+The Barry gold project and the Gladiator gold deposit are advanced explorationstage assets located in the emerging Urban-Barry camp.
+Bonterra is currently conducting exploration drilling at the Barry gold project and has plans to initiate an underground bulk sample in the first quarter of 2019 as it continues the permitting process.
+With respect to the Gladiator deposit, Bonterra recently announced that it intends on initiating the permitting process in order to develop a decline and complete a bulk sample at the deposit over the next year.